shivanshdave/2020-432/homework/hw03/README.md

 Be sure to provide a written explanation of your conclusions and specify the variables in your final model, in complete sentences.

-# Question 2 (20 points)

-Refer to the modeling task you accomplished in Question 1.
-Now, your job is to fit a Spearman rho-squared plot to identify the candidate variables (out of the 14 you studied) on which you might most reasonably try to address non-linearity in a model predicting body-mass index, now making use of as much of the data set that missing data allow (without imputation).

-Show the plot, and provide a written explanation of your conclusions about it, and specify the variables that are most appealing for non-linear augmentations, all in complete sentences.
-Which variables are most appealing candidates to add non-linear evaluations to a linear fit to the complete set of 14 predictors, and why?

-Note that you do not need to perform any analyses of potential models here, simply build and interpret a single plot.

-# Question 3 (20 points)
+# Question 2-5 (40 points, total)

-Again using the `hbp432` data, build a logistic regression model to predict whether or not the subject has a statin prescription based on the subject’s current LDL cholesterol and which of the four practices they receive care from.
-Having fit your model, interpret the coefficients associated with the two predictors of interest (LDL and practice) carefully, including a 90% uncertainty interval and explanation of what we can conclude from the results.
+Using the `hbp432` data, you will build models to predict whether or not the subject has a statin prescription based on the subject’s current LDL cholesterol and which of the four practices they receive care from.
+Fit logistic regression models both with and without an interaction term between the two practice (factor) and LDL level.

+## Question 2 (10 points)

+Use a likelihood ratio test to compare the models, and describe its conclusions.

+## Question 3 (10 points)

+Compare the confusion matrix produced by the two models (using a 0.5 cut point).
+Produce an attractively formatted table comparing the models in terms of prediction accuracy, sensitivity, specificity, as well as PPV and NPV.

-# Question 4 (10 points)
+## Question 4 (10 points)

-Provide (and interpret in complete sentences) an appropriate assessment of the quality of predictions (perhaps with a confusion matrix) for the predictions made by your Question 3 model.
+Based on your general assessment of each model’s quality of fit, select the model (interaction or no interaction) that seems more appropriate, and justify that selection.

+## Question 5 (10 points)

+For the model you selected in Question 5, interpret the odds ratios associated with the predictors carefully, including 90% uncertainty intervals and what we can conclude from the results.

-# Question 5 (20 points)
+# Question 6 (30 points)

   - First, in 2-4 complete English sentences, please specify, using your own words and complete English sentences, the most useful and